 - lenders care about the value of your real estate property. lenders are collateral focused, due to the nature of the loan.
 They care exclusively about whether the collateral can be liquidated to cover the loan amount.

 - Traditional loans focus on your credit rating and capability of repaying the loan based on income.

-Most hard money lenders will not give you money to purchase a primary residence, whereas traditional lenders will.
+Most lenders will not give you money to purchase a primary residence, whereas traditional lenders will.
 Traditional lenders look at your income, expenses, and debt to income ratio in order to make sure you can repay the loan.
 In addition, traditional lenders have to be licensed by their state authorities.
 There are federal tests and licensing requirements, in addition to state tests.
 It’s an expensive process.
-In contrast, hard money lenders don’t face such requirements.
+In contrast, lenders don’t face such requirements.